 Paramedic Science

 Your Paramedic Science interview will take place online through Microsoft Teams.
-As your interview is online, we highly recommend visiting us at an Open Day, Taster Day or Applicant Day to get to know the University.
+As your interview is online, we highly recommend visiting us at an Open Day or Taster Day to get to know ARU.

-You can prepare by researching the role of the Paramedic (nationally and internationally).
+You can prepare by researching the role of the paramedic (nationally and internationally).
 We'll be interested to hear why you want to join the profession and what your career aspirations are.
+In the video below, Paramedic Science Senior Lecturer Richard Nicholson and current student Becca share their top tips to help you get the most from your interview.

 The NHS will support your placements and is likely to be your first employer.
 Think carefully about how you can evidence the NHS Constitution, in particular, the 6Cs.